 Keep auto update of software enabled.
 Update all the software you use regularly.
 Download software only from the manufacturer’s website.

 4. From untrusted downloads

 If you’re connected to the internet, you receive hundreds of download prompts to your system.
 It’s easy to go ahead and say “yes” to each one of them, but how many strangers do you allow in your house every day?
 It is fairly easy to set up a download link.
 And even easier to infect your PC if you’re actually telling them “yes” to do it.
 So should you stop downloading software altogether?

 What we can do

 Download software only from the manufacturer’s trusted website.
 Scan each and every downloadable file with an antivirus before allowing it to download and install on your system.
 Avoid falling for easy catches, such as “cracked” versions of paid software.
-Only allow software to update when you recognise the brand, you can always Google the brand name for it’s trustworthiness.
-If you feel as though you need an antivirus but don’t know where to start, check out https://nimblenerds.com.au/should-i-buy-paid-antivirus/ that can give you some direction on choosing an anti-virus.
+Only allow software to update when you recognize the brand, you can always Google the brand name for it’s trustworthiness.
+If you feel as though you need an antivirus but don’t know where to start, check out our “Should I buy a Paid Antivirus” article that can give you some direction on choosing an anti-virus.